dicengine/dice/doc/doxygen/DICe_MainPage.md

 is used, after each frame, the pixels in the excluded area are tested to see if they are now visible.
 If so, the pixel intensity value from the deformed image is used to evolve the reference pixel intensity that was initially not known.
 In this way, the subset intensity profile evolves as more regions become visible.
+There is some small error associated with evolving pixel intensities from the reference image using the deformed image, but in some cases, this is the only way to keep tracking an object, for example if all of the originally visible portions become blocked and only the newly exposed portions become visible.

-When obstructions or blocking subsets are used, the user can specify the size of the buffer that is constructed surrouding the obstructions, effectively enlarging them.
-To specify the buffer size use the following option
+When obstructions or blocking subsets are used, the user can specify the size of the skin that is constructed surrouding the obstructions, effectively enlarging them.
+To specify the skin size use the following option

-    <Parameter name="obstruction_buffer_size" type="int" value="<size>"
+    <Parameter name="obstruction_skin_factor" type="double" value="<factor>"

-The default value for the buffer size is 3 pixels.
+The default value for the skin factor is 1.0.
+If a skin factor of 2.0 is used, the obstruction is effectively scaled to twice its size.
+Typical skin factors are in the range of 1.1 or 1.2.
+The scaling of blocking subsets is applied with the subset centroid as the origin for the scaling.

 The solution values can be seeded for a conformal subset by adding a SEED command block to the CONFORMAL_SUBSET command block.
 For example,